markpmlim/CubemapUnwrap/Readme.md

 **Demo 4 & 5: OGL-Crossmaps**

 The OpenGL and OpenGL-ES versions of Crossmap.
-The major part of the code was ported from Apple's "MigratingOpenGLCodeToMetal" project.
+The major part of the Swift code was ported from Apple's "MigratingOpenGLCodeToMetal" project.
 The requirements for these 2 applications are set to run on macOS 10.12.x or later, Swift 3.0 or later.

 The GLSL shaders are tested with OpenGL 3.2 or later and OpenGL ES 3.0.
+The version directive of both the vertex and fragment shaders are prepended to their original source files.

 OpenGL's texture coordinate system has its origin at the bottom left with the u-axis from left to right horizontally and the v-axis vertically up.
 This texture coordinate system is different from the Renderman standard.
 To calculate the direction to a face of the cubemap, the figure below can be used as a guide.